jenewland1999/woodlands-uc/README.md

-# CSY2027 Group Project - Assignment (Woodlands UC Website)
+# Woodlands UC Website

-Woodlands University College is a higher education establishment based on the outskirts of Buckinghamshire, UK.
-Woodlands approached me to develop a CMS-based website for the institution's public facing website.
+The public-facing website prototype for Woodlands University College - a theoretical higher education institute based in the UK.
+Woodlands UC was the client for our second-year university group project module.
+This codebase, as well as the designs for the website, were my main contribution to the project.

-This project is built using my lightweight, custom PHP framework [CupOfPHP](https://github.com/jenewland1999/CupOfPHP).
+This project is built using my lightweight, custom PHP framework [CupOfPHP](https://github.com/jenewland1999/cup-of-php).

 This website focuses on providing accessible and responsive content to many users be it visitors, prospectus students, donors/stakeholders, researches/academics, existing staff and students.

-## CMS Access

-As this is a demo, access to the CMS backend is accessed via `/cms/login`.
-The below login details give the user unrestricted access (demo purposes only):

--   Email: admin@woodlandsuc.uk
--   Password: DRsVat7hyFJE\*49T

 ## Local Environment Setup